wp-plugins/simple-signup-form/readme.txt

  You'll get the subscription datas to your email address, therefore you can easily add it to your email manager software or mail list.
  Simple Signup Form is a powerful marketing solution to design your own signup form and put it to all or just some specified pages / posts.
 The visitors can subscribe with one single click using the Google Plus Signup option.

+ = Ajax-Based Validation =
+ The plugins checks the email address in the background without reloading the page.
+If the validation was success it's go ahead to send the data to your specified email address.
+If the email address is invalid, the user will see the error message, that you can add on your admin area.

+ = Responsive, Mobile-Friendly =
+ The form automatically aligned to the top on devices with lower resolution, therefore it can be use it ony any screen, including tablets and mobiles.

+ = Timers and Automatization =
+ Possible to auto-open the form after a defined delay or display it when the visitor reach the bottom of the page.

+ = Visual Builder =
+ The admin contains a lot of customization area to design your subscription form, also provides more than 650 Google Fonts.

+ = Google Plus Sign Up =
+ Social Sign Up helps to get valid email address and it is comfortable for the users as well.
+With one single click they can subscribe to your mail list.

+ = Force to Sign Up with Locking the Screen =
+ Provides an option to lock the screen and hide the close button, therefore the users needs to sign up to see the content behind the form.

 == Features ==